-In Summary – When it comes to Physical Therapy Ratings and Reviews, Don’t Ignore Them, Embrace Them, Respond To Them, and Understand There’s Value in Good and Bad Reviews
+In Summary – When it comes to Physical Therapy Ratings and Reviews, Know the HIPAA Regulations, Don’t Ignore Reviews, Embrace Them, Respond To Them, and Understand There’s Value in Good and Bad Reviews

 Replying to negative reviews shows those reading that you are proactive and concerned about things that are important to your patients.
 This can serve to improve your online reputation.
 But ignoring these issues is the same as turning your back on them, something that could give your practice a black eye and may even turn consumers away..

 I hope you are finding this information useful to your practice.
 If you have any questions, do not hesitate to give us a call at (800) 468-5161 or send an email to email@example.com .